mirage335-special/kit-researchEngine/_ref/DUBIOUS-speculativePrompts/codex-shell.md

 Propose tasks to improve codebase by suggesting and creating more exhaustive tests ... better CI coverage , in-the-field deployment environment completeness, etc, testing, etc.

+If you are asked a history question, you may browse a full copy of the same repository at /workspace/history/ollama .

+Goal is to build an installable OllamaSetup.exe with support for 'Llama 3.1 Nemotron Ultra 253b v1' 'IQ2_XXS' quantization.